Anomalous Kerr Effect in SrRuO$_3$ Thin Films

-Directly from the raw MOKE data in Figs.~1(c) and 1(d), it is clear that the Kerr angle $\theta_K$ generically exhibits two components: one component tracks the $M$ hysteresis loop (up to a possible sign flip discussed above), while the second component leads to the bump-like feature.
-This justifies separating $\theta_K$ into a corresponding ``normal contribution'' $\theta_{K,M}$, and an additional contribution $\theta_{K,T}$, which we call the ``topological Kerr angle'' and attribute to skyrmions, so that $\theta_K = \theta_{K,M} + \theta_{K,T}$.
-We illustrate this analysis in Fig.~\ref{fg:phase} for $\lambda\!=\!633$\,nm at $T=80$\,K, where we choose $\theta_{K,M}$ as follows.
-We assume $\theta_K$ at $\lambda\!=\!950$\,nm as a reference signal, since it appears to track $M$ ( see SM \cite{suppmat} for a detailed discussion ) and thus does not show an additional contribution $\theta_{K,T}$ (as discussed later, we attribute this to the strong frequency dependence of $\theta_{K,T}$).
-We next rescale this reference signal (see dashed line in Fig.~\ref{fg:phase}~(a)), and subtract it from the $\lambda\!=\!633$\,nm Kerr signal loop (line with dots), choosing the scaling factor and its sign in order to cancel off the Kerr rotation at saturation magnetization.
-This defines $\theta_{K,M}$ over the entire loop, and the difference signal $\theta_K - \theta_{K,M}$ (gray shaded area) defines the topological Kerr angle $\theta_{K,T}$.
-The full field and temperature dependence of $\theta_{K,T}$ quantified in this manner is displayed in Fig.~\ref{fg:phase}(b), where the dots indicate the coercive field $B_c$ defined by the zero crossing of $\theta_K$ at $\lambda\!=\!950$\,nm.
-We observe that the largest $\theta_{K,T}$ occurs roughly around $B_c$, which is consistent with assigning this feature to skyrmions, since skyrmions have been observed, in MFM measurements, to occur in the vicinity of magnetization reversals \cite{Panagopoulos_NComm2019,FYang_Nano2019}.
+For the MOKE data in which anomalies are present, such as those in Figs.~1(c) and 1(d), the Kerr angle $\theta_K$ appears to exhibit two components: one component tracks the $M$ hysteresis loop (with the proportionality constant potentially changing with temperature, as discussed above), while the second component produces the bump-like anomaly.
+To see this more clearly, we can separate $\theta_K$ into a corresponding ``normal contribution'' $\theta_{K,M}$, and an additional contribution $\theta_{K,A}$, which we call the ``anomalous Kerr angle'', so that $\theta_K = \theta_{K,M} + \theta_{K,A}$.
+We illustrate this analysis in Fig.~\ref{fg:phase} for $\lambda\!=\!600$\,nm at $T=105$\,K, where we obtain $\theta_{K,M}$ by scaling directly measured magnetization data in order to cancel off the Kerr rotation at saturation magnetization [see dashed line in Fig.~\ref{fg:phase}~(a)].
+Subtracting this from the $\lambda\!=\!600$\,nm Kerr signal loop (line with dots) gives a difference signal $\theta_K - \theta_{K,M}$ (blue shaded area) which defines the anomalous Kerr angle $\theta_{K,A}$.
+The full field and temperature dependence of $\theta_{K,A}$ quantified in this manner is displayed in Fig.~\ref{fg:phase}(b); the dots indicate the coercive field $B_c$ where the net magnetization vanishes.
+Here we only show temperatures above 80 K; $\theta_{K,A}$ appears to persist down to very low temperatures but is difficult to clearly extract in this manner, as it becomes relatively small while $\theta_{K,M}$ becomes much larger.
+We observe that the largest $\theta_{K,A}$ occurs roughly around $B_c$.
+It is tempting to assign this feature to skyrmions as they form in the vicinity of magnetization reversals \cite{Panagopoulos_NComm2019, Meng2019} in ultrathin films with chiral magnetic interactions.
+However, SrRuO$_3$ films in our thickness regime possess no known mechanism to stabilize skyrmions, making this an implausible explanation.

+We clearly observe the frequency dependence of these anomalies with this analysis.
+Figure~\ref{fg:wavelengths} shows both the Kerr rotation at uniform magnetization $\theta_{K,U}$ (as discussed earlier) and the peak value of the anomalous component, $\theta_{K,A \text{ peak}}$, as a function of the photon energy of the laser.
+Here we also show the imaginary part of the Kerr angle (see SM for more details).
+We note that the appearance of the anomalies exhibits a resonant behaviour, with a peak at around $\lambda\!=\!600$\,nm (2 eV) in the real part, and a concomitant zero crossing in the imaginary part consistent with Kramers-Kronig relations.